OpenKemove/site_src/index.markdown

 ## How to install

-Please follow instructions in the [How to Install]({% link install/install.md %})
+Detailed instructions on how to install the Open Kemove firmware are available on [How to Install](install.md).

+## Discord Server

+If you need help during the installation, want to contribute to the project, or just want to chat, feel free to join our discord server at [Open Kemove Discord Server](https://discord.gg/TFeG4cb3yk).

-## Warning
+## Disclaimer

-the software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement. in no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
+This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.